-People with chemically-colored, straightened, curled, or hairstyles like tight braids that pull unnaturally at the roots should not wash their hair every day (or even every other day).
+People with chemically-colored, straightened, curled, or hairstyles that pull unnaturally at the roots should try to avoid washing their hair every day.

 Get the best tips from the cleaning obsessed.